 1. Residential Buildings in the White Town

 The old French town is the most important place to visit since it has kept much of its heritage.
 It is also called the white town as white people (read French) stayed in this part of the town in the olden days.
 The heritage houses were designed based on the Franco-Tamil architecture, an amalgamation of the two styles.

 The houses in the French part of the town have certain distinct characteristics.
 Most of the houses have a courtyard with some greenery and an arched gate.
 Bougainvillea is an integral part of their gardens.
 High compound walls ensure the privacy of the occupants.
 White, peach and yellow are the predominant colors used on the walls.

 2. Aurobindo Ashram

 Mirra Alfassa, a French national more famously known as Mother and her spiritual collaborator Sri Aurobindo, an Indian national had a major influence on the spiritual movement in Pondicherry in the early twentieth century.

 A distinct French touch can be seen in the Pondicherry churches.
 Our Lady of Angels Church, Basilica of the Sacred Heart of Jesus and Immaculate Conception Cathedral are well-known churches in Pondicherry.

 4. French Consulate and Other Official Buildings

-The French consulate building is closer to Promenade beach and has a touch of yellow in its walls.
-Other monuments worth a visit are the Legislative assembly, Pondicherry museum and almost every building that one stumbles across in the white town.
+The French consulate building is closer to Promenade beach and has a touch of yellow on its walls.
+Other monuments worth a visit are the Legislative assembly, Pondicherry museum and almost every building that one stumbles across in the White Town.

 The main beach in Pondicherry is called the Promenade beach, and it is right next to the white town.
 One can go for a stroll in the evening to enjoy the breeze and its picturesque surroundings.
 The beaches in Pondicherry are a little rocky and look different from the sandy beaches of Chennai.